A Treatise on Differential Geometry and its role in Relativity Theory: Geometrical characterization of different types of space-time models

 where $f_0$ is an arbitrary function of space co-ordinates only.
 We now consider a co-ordinate transformation, keeping the space co-ordinates unchanged as

 In this new co-ordinate system the Killing vector and the metric components become

 Hence the line element in the new co-ordinate system does not contain any cross term and all metric co-efficients are time independent.
 So the space-time is static.
-Thus, a space-time will be static in nature if it possess a hypersurface orthogonal time-like Killing vector field.\\\\ {\bf Example:} The Schwarzschild space-time is described by the line element
+Thus, a space-time will be static in nature if it possess a hypersurface orthogonal time-like Killing vector field.\\